Hospitality and Tourism Management (HTM)

 Offered: ALL

-Analyzes hotel operations, including front office, rooms management, guest services, housekeeping, reservations, sales and marketing, human resources, food and beverage control, engineering/maintenance, and security.
-Explores the interaction of key areas of hotel operations in relationship to customer service.
+Explores hotel and lodging management, including the front office, rooms management, guest services, housekeeping, reservations, sales and marketing, human resources, food and beverage, engineering/maintenance, and security.
+Analyzes the interaction of key areas of hotel operations in relationship to customer service.
 [D; CSU]

 HTM 153